LakshyaPRJ/Emotion_Classifier/README.md

-🎭 Emotion Classifier Web App
+🎭 Emotion Classifier Web App:
 This is a web-based emotion classification application built using Streamlit and Scikit-learn.
 It analyzes input text and predicts the underlying emotion among six categories: sadness, joy, love, anger, fear, and surprise.

 📂 Dataset Used